 Stretchy Beans is a concept of making one big pot of beans and stretching that pot into many meals.
 It is the same idea as taking one chicken and turning it into numerous meals.
 Of course, the beans are usually the more frugal option.

 You may have noticed that I said I usually cook them at this point.
-I do not cook my mung beans or lentils.
-Be sure to keep reading to see what I do with those.
+I do not cook my mung beans and (sometimes) lentils.
+Be sure to keep reading to see what I do with these.